Zephyruskk/vodsplicer/README.md

 When you run the splicer with automatic uploads on, you will be required to log in to the account you want your VODs to be uploaded to.
 This should be an authenticated user on your Google Cloud project.

 ## Usage
 To use this software, run `vodsplicer_gui.py`.
 There are a couple ways to do this.
 If you are on Windows, you can right click the file in File Explorer, and select run with Python (which may be called something like "Python 3.10").
-The ubiquitous way to do this is to open a terminal session, navigate to the directory that holds `vodsplicer_gui.py` and enter "`python vodsplicer_gui.py`".
+If you have multiple options for Python installations to use to run the file, you may come across compatability issues.
+I would recommend using the same distribution you used on `install_pip_packages.py`.
 Here is what the GUI should look like.

 ![image](https://github.com/Zephyruskk/vodsplicer/assets/106562693/b5a67467-81d2-4268-9957-b2e7b0276bd6)